Link Building isn’t going anywhere anytime soon…

 Timeframe: Ongoing, 1-2 hour weekly commitment.

 It’s important to check the health of your backlinks often and periodically get rid of irrelevant links.
 It’s a good practice to maintain link hygiene, so you can spot and remove links from shady, irrelevant sites.
-On the Tabtimize Platform, you can see who has sent you a link request, their Link Relevance Score, and domain URL.
+On the Tabtimize Platform, you only see the most relevant link opportunities, which is reflected in their Link Relevance Score.
 The LRS will automatically tell you if the linking website’s content is a match to yours, down to %points.
-So you’ll be able to pre-approve or decline link requests based on their stats and get rid of the need to monitor them often.
+As your link prospects will always be high-quality, this gets rid of the need to monitor them often.
 That being said, a manual link audit could be beneficial if conducted periodically (once or twice a year).

 If you plan on doing a manual check, both the SEMrush BackLink Audit and Ahrefs Backlink Checker are viable tools.
 On the Ahrefs backlink checker, you can input any URL to see useful SEO metrics such as the number of backlinks, number of referring domains, and others.
 The SEMrush tool allows you to check if malicious websites have links to yours and help to remove or disavow them.